pLogicador/math-calculator-desktop/README.md

 ### Calculadora
 ### I developed an application that simulates a simple calculator!
-Created in a day and a half using the c++ language as a base along with the Qt creator framework...
+Created in a day and a half using the c++ language as a base along with the Qt Creator framework...

  follow the instructions below: